beam-community/sheriff/README.md

 ## Policies

-Policies are modules that implement the `Sheriff.Policy` behaviour:
+In Sheriff authorization is handled with policies which are modules that implement the `Sheriff.Policy` behaviour:

 ```elixir
 defmodule Example.UserPolicy do